 Before leaving the accident site, you should exchange contact, vehicle, and insurance information with the trucker.
 If your injuries prevent you from doing this, you can ask the police for the info.
 Once you have it, you can file an insurance claim with the fault party’s insurance representative.
 Ohio law makes it mandatory to have auto insurance before driving a vehicle, which applies to truckers.

-Contact a Trucking Accident Lawyer
+Contact a Columbus Trucking Accident Lawyer

 Like in motor vehicle accidents, it might be a good idea to reach out to an attorney to discuss your accident.
 With truck accidents, you might not be dealing with a single at-fault party.
 Thus, you need to be able to identify all the appropriate parties before commencing the claims process.
-If you hire an experienced trucking accident lawyer, they will be able to help you with this.
+If you hire an experienced Columbus truck accident lawyer, they will be able to help you with this.

 Who Can You Sue for a Columbus Truck Accident?